Azure-Samples/azd-template-artifacts/docs/development-guidelines/definition-of-done.md

 ## Security requirements

-- [] Microsoft Managed Service Identity is implemented
+- [] Microsoft Managed Identity is implemented

 When a service selected doesn't support Managed Identity, the corresponding issue must have been reported and the security considerations section in the readme, should clearly explain the alternatives.